-Republican Congressman Mo Brooks Faces Backlash Over Healthcare Comments
+Republican Congressman Mo Brooks Faces Backlash Over Health-Care Comments

 |

-Republican Congressman Mo Brooks Faces Backlash Over Healthcare Comments
+Republican Congressman Mo Brooks Faces Backlash Over Health-Care Comments

 Posted on May 2, 2017